 If you want to know how to cool a room with no windows, then this post was written for you.

 Below, you’ll find the most comprehensive list of ways for how to cool down a room without windows.

 While some of these methods do recommend the use of various types of air conditioners, others include tricks you may not have expected.

 Let’s get into it.

-11 Ways for How to Cool Down a Room with No Windows
+How to Cool a Room With No Windows